alankrantas/alankrantas.github.io/README.md

 Built with [Svelte](https://svelte.dev/docs), [SvelteKit](https://kit.svelte.dev/docs/introduction) and [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/).It has a basic responsive web design.
 Have options to deploy as Docker container (using Nginx as server) and supports DevContainer/Codespace.

 Uses Github Action to deploy a production to Github Pages and enables dependabot for security updates.
-A file containing the last commit timestamp would be written into a static text file by Github Action (which will be loaded and shown by the Svelte production).
+A file containing the current timestamp would be written into a static text file by Github Action so that it can be loaded and shown in the Svelte production.

 ---